-Light and fluffy hotcakes are a very popular weekend breakfast in our house.
+Light and fluffy pikelets (or you might know them as hotcakes?!) – are a very popular weekend breakfast in our house.

 These ones are so light, fluffy and fragrant that they get absolutely demolished …. by all 6 of us!

-- 1 1/2 cups, wholemeal spelt flour OR 1 1/3 cups plain GF flour mix
+- 1 1/2 cups spelt flour (half wholemeal) OR 1 1/3 cups plain GF flour mix

-- 1/2 cup almond meal (or my Real Protein Powder) OR a seed meal mix
+- 1/2 cup almond meal OR a seed meal mix

 - 2 tsp GF baking powder

 - 1 1/2 cups vanilla almond milk, OR other milk of choice

 - 30g vegan butter, melted, OR mild oil OR 1 tbsp seed butter

 - 3 tbsp aquafaba (liquid drained from can of chick peas) OR 1 whole egg OR 1 medium, overripe banana, well mashed